tach1018/tach1018.github.io/_pages/about.md

 News
 ======
+- **[2025/06]** I am thrillied to graduate from Tsinghua University and be selected as speech representative of graduates at the School of Economics and Management!

 - **[2025/05]** My paper about robust offline regularized RL is accepted in ICML 2025!
 Congratulations to all our collaborators!
 See you in Vancouver!